 The Department is a leading producer of African Americans earning degrees in Physics, and offers BS, MS, and PhD degrees in Physics with foci in Medical Physics, Experimental Physics, Theoretical Physics, and Computational Physics.
 The Department consists of 18 faculty members, conducting pure and applied research with specializations in Medical Physics, Condensed Matter Physics, Batteries & Renewable Energy, Laser Spectroscopy & Optics, Cosmology & String Theory, Nuclear and Elementary Particle Physics, and Biophysics.
 Additional details and information about the Department and Medical Physics program can be found at https://physics.howard.edu/graduate/medical-physics-program-main-page .

 - Earned doctorate in Medical Physics, Nuclear Engineering, Imaging Sciences, Health Physics, Radiation Sciences, Physics, or related disciplines from an accredited institution;

 - Record of scholarship, teaching, and professional service commensurate with the rank of assistant professor in Medical Physics;

 - Effective communication and organizational skills; and

-- Evidence of successful grant writing experience.
+- Evidence of successful grant writing experience is highly favored.

 1) Cover letter addressing qualifications listed above;